MorrisSimons/building_vectorstore_from_scratch/README.md

 #### Skipgram:

 - Trains a model to predict context words given a center word.
-- Example: In “the king is wise,” if “king” is center, model predicts “the,” “is,” etc.
+- Example: In “the king is wise,” if “king” is the center, the model predicts “the,” “is,” etc.
-- Used in word2vec to create word embeddings.
+- Used in Word2vec to create word embeddings.
 - Learns semantic similarity.